uvalib/dspace_util/README.md

 ##### --collection

-This should probably not be used since imported entities are generated with a "collections" file which specifies the appropriate collection depending on the nature of the entity (Publication, Person, or OrgUnit).
+This should probably not be used since imported entities are generated with a "collections" file which specifies the appropriate Collection depending on the nature of the entity (Publication, Person, or OrgUnit).
-Due to the way that the DSpace command line works, specifying a collection will mean that _all_ imported entities will be placed into that collection (which is probably not desirable for OrgUnit and Person entities).
+Due to the way that the DSpace command line works, specifying a Collection will mean that _all_ imported entities will be placed into that Collection (which is probably not desirable for OrgUnit and Person entities).

 <!---------------------------------------------------------------------------->